Sustainable Practices

 Add some organic material to your bin or heap.
 This can include leaves, grass clippings, fruit and vegetable scraps, coffee grounds, and eggshells.
 As you add material to your compost, alternate layers between “green” and “brown” materials.
 Green materials are high in nitrogen and help break down the organic matter; brown materials are high in carbon and absorb excess moisture.

+If you live in a city and don’t have enough plants to use all that compost on, we still have options for you to explore.
+Look at what local or municipal programs will come by and pick up your compost.
 If no pickup services are available, your next best option is to find a place to drop off your compost weekly or monthly.
 This might be a municipal program, a community garden, or it could be a gardener in your area who will happily accept your food scraps and compost.

 Best Composting Options for Flats or Apartments